Welcome a-Board Part 3: Board Member Communication

-This is another entry in our series covering advice for first-time board members, though we continue to receive emails on additional advice for new board members.
-One of our readers suggested that you think of your first board as if you are being introduced to your spouses-to-be’s family.
+One of our readers suggested that you think of your first board as if you are being introduced to your spouse-to-be’s family.
 Maybe that is not the perfect analogy, but first impressions are hard to counterbalance should you make a mistake.
-If you have missed our previous posts, you can check them out here and here.

 As a board director, how you communicate is just as important as what you do.
 Successful directors think before they speak and influence their peers instead of making demands.
 Continue reading for more expert advice on effectively communicating as a board director.

 You need not always ask the first question or make the first comment on a topic.
 There will be times when you can offer more by listening first to what others have to say.
-As we noted in our last blog, refrain from asking questions merely to get information that you should already have; in other words, do your homework so you don’t have to use meeting time to get up to speed.
+As we noted previously, refrain from asking questions merely to get information you should already have; in other words, do your homework so you don’t have to use meeting time to get up to speed.
 If you have unanswered questions, schedule one-on-one calls or meetings with the CEO or other directors before the meeting and during breaks.

 Know what matters and what does not because time is limited.
 One veteran director comments, “There is always a director who wants to monopolize the conversation and listen to himself talk.
 Don’t be that person.”

-Stick to the topics that require the board’s attention and action.
+Stick to the essentials for effective board meetings and action.
 If the conversation derails, gently guide everyone back to the topic.
 Details matter and often merit discussion, but avoid “the weeds” unless the issue is the weeds.
 Those are better left to management.

 You will have a different kind of authority than a director on your first public board as a CEO, where you have the final say.
 A board meeting is not a staff meeting where you make unilateral decisions and assign tasks.
 One director, a managing partner at a private equity firm, confessed that after being on the board of portfolio companies where he didn’t have to share power with others, joining a public board required him to modify his style to stop giving orders and rely more on influence.